nwb-extensions/ndx-template/README.md

 [Neurodata Without Borders](https://nwb.org/)
  data standard.

-We currently support creating Neurodata Extensions only using Python 3.8+.
+This template currently supports creating Neurodata Extensions only using Python 3.8+.
 MATLAB support is in development.

 ## Getting started